Where to live in the Surrey Hills: A guide for buyers

 Are you wondering where to live in the Surrey Hills?
 Garrington’s expert local knowledge will provide valuable insight to guide you in your search.

-The Surrey Hills Area of Outstanding Natural Beauty (AONB) takes a prominent position as one of the most sought-after places to reside in the South East.
+The Surrey Hills National Landscape (formerly Area of Outstanding Natural Beauty) takes a prominent position as one of the most sought-after places to reside in the South East.

 Conveniently close to London, the area is perfect for commuters who yearn for green surroundings while enjoying convenient access to the city.

-The region offers top-notch educational opportunities and great transport links.
-This makes it perfect for young professionals, families, and retirees alike.
+The region offers top-notch educational opportunities and great transport links, making it an appealing option for families, young professionals, and retirees.

-Boasting charming villages and historic market towns, the Surrey Hills are highly appealing to homebuyers.
+Boasting charming villages and historic market towns, the Surrey Hills are highly attractive to homebuyers.
 From quaint cottages to substantial family homes with land, you’ll be spoilt for choice.

 Here we take a look at where to live in the Surrey Hills.
 These villages offer quiet, country living in this idyllic area.